-The Green Ridge Recycling and Disposal Facility property consists of approximately 1,200 acres of which we believe approximately 500 acres will be used for landfill disposal based on the current conceptual design.
-As of now, the disposal units are divided into a western area of approximately 300 acres and an eastern area of approximately 200 acres.
-The western area will be filled first, accounting for approximately the first twenty years of the facility’s lifespan, after which the eastern area will be filled.
-In addition to the landfill disposal units, acreage will be needed for borrow areas, stockpile areas, stormwater management, leachate and gas management, scales and scale house, offices and maintenance facilities, parking and trailer storage, citizen convenience and recycling center, roads and compliance monitoring.
-The acreage of the ancillary activities necessary for landfill operation is estimated to be 150 – 200 acres.
-Final acreage of the layout of the facility will depend on VDEQ permitting and the County site planning process.
+The Green Ridge Recycling and Disposal Facility property consists of approximately 1,200 acres, of which approximately 240 acres in the western portion of the facility will be used for waste disposal based on the current conceptual design.
+In addition to the landfill disposal unit, acreage will be needed for borrow areas, stockpile areas, stormwater management, leachate and gas management, scales and scale house, offices and maintenance facilities, parking and trailer storage, citizen convenience and recycling center, roads and compliance monitoring.
+The acreage of the ancillary activities necessary for landfill operation is estimated to be 200 acres, with the remaining 760 acres used for buffers, roads and other non-landfill activities.
+Final acreage of the layout of the facility will depend on VDEQ permitting

-The shape of the disposal units is irregular.
-The approximate dimensions of the western disposal area are anticipated to be 6,500 feet long and 2,000 feet wide.
-The approximate dimensions of the eastern disposal area are anticipated to be 5,500 feet long and 1,500 feet wide.
+The shape of the disposal unit is irregular.
+The approximate dimensions of the disposal unit are anticipated to be approximately 6,000 feet long and 1,250 to 3,000 feet wide.
 The final configuration will be determined through the permitting process.
 The disposal areas will be constructed in smaller phases or cells.
 Conceptually at this time, each cell will be approximately 30 acres, but actual sizing will be based on VDEQ permitting.
 Per VDEQ regulations, the outer slopes of the landfill can be no steeper than 3:1 and the top of the landfill can be no less than 5%.
 Outer slopes can be modified by variance if calculations indicate that the final slopes will be stable.
-The entrance road is approximately 8,000 feet long from the entrance at Route 60 to Miller Lane.
+The entrance road is approximately 6,500 feet long from the entrance at Route 60 to Miller Lane.

 A number of studies have been conducted on the impact of landfills on property values with varying conclusions.
 Impact is a function of existing land use, tonnage, operations and buffers.
 Given the current requirements of the Conditional Use Permit, Green Ridge believes that there will be limited impact on property values to the adjoining properties, and Green Ridge will diligently work to prevent a reduction in adjacent property value.
 Green Ridge will make every effort to ensure we are exemplary neighbors by making certain that any and all potential impacts are monitored to the best of our ability.
 With that said, if there are any neighboring property owners who would like to sell their property to Green Ridge, we would be willing to discuss buying your property for fair market value.